 Stockholm City Breaks

 Stockholm’s lure lies partly in the feeling one gets while there—that it isn’t all that urban, yet boasts some of Europe’s most distinctive cultural gems.
-Scattered throughout a series of islands between Lake Malaren and the Baltic Sea, the city’s poignancy lies in its blending of the historic and modern, land and sea, tradition and business.
+Scattered throughout a series of islands between Lake Malaren and the Baltic Sea, the city beautifully blends the historic and modern with land and sea.
 Whether escaping to its world-class museums and galleries, medieval jungle of cobbled streets, or wooden houseboats, the capital's diversity will capture the heart of any traveller.

 Swedes know how to relax.
 Incorporated into daily life is the famed Fika, the almighty coffee break.
 Not be confused with the grab-and-go coffee culture that permeates much of the Western world, Fika is a chance to slow down and appreciate life’s goodness.
 Coffee is always involved, and baked goods never fail to make an appearance.
 Alingsås in West Sweden, has been coined the capital of Fika.
 Here, guided tours tell the story behind the town’s café culture and Sweden’s love affair with coffee.